minitest/minitest/README.txt

 minitest-ansi               :: Colorize minitest output with ANSI colors. minitest-around             :: Around block for minitest.
 An alternative to
                                setup/teardown dance.
-minitest-capistrano         :: Assertions and expectations for testing
-                               Capistrano recipes.
+minitest-bang               :: Adds support for RSpec-style let! to immediately
-minitest-capybara           :: Capybara matchers support for minitest unit and
+                               invoke let statements before each test. minitest-capistrano         :: Assertions and expectations for testing Capistrano recipes. minitest-capybara           :: Capybara matchers support for minitest unit and